 It’s so easy to get carried away at Christmas time, isn’t it?
-We spend money buying gifts for everyone we know, on decorations, food, wrapping supplies, and new festive outfits.
+We spend tons of money buying gifts for everyone we know.
+Plus decorations, food, wrapping supplies, and new festive outfits.

 By the time January arrives, we have empty bank accounts and the dreaded credit card bills.
 Believe me, I’ve been there.
 Please don’t do that to yourself anymore!

 Do you want this year to be different?
 It can.

 Don’t worry, it’s not as complicated or Scrooge-y as it sounds!